The Robo Index — (algorithm: product_v1)

 | Cobots are bought on safety and ease-of-use as much as raw mechanical specs. |

-Tuned weights are renormalized so the vector still sums to 100% across all seven factors.
+Tuned weights are renormalized so the vector still sums to 100% across all factors.

 Profile Completeness measures how much of a robot's page is filled in for its category.
 A humanoid's page is “complete” when humanoid-relevant fields (height, payload, battery, onboard compute, hand DOF, …) are populated; an industrial arm's page is “complete” when its core fields (reach, payload, repeatability, controller, IP rating, …) are populated.
 Universal fields — description, hero image, year, price, availability — count for every category.

-It does not affect the Product Score.
-Two pages with identical Product Scores can have very different completeness percentages.
+It does not affect the Robo Index.
+Two pages with identical Robo Index scores can have very different completeness percentages.
 Completeness exists so manufacturers know where to invest their data effort; it is shown only inside the dashboard, never on a public page or the leaderboard.

 - Missing signals are excluded from the score, never counted as zero.
 Sparse pages are not punished for our coverage gaps.

-- The Product Score is uncapped.
+- The Robo Index is uncapped.
 Claim status, verification tier, and any business relationship with Robolist have zero effect on the score — trust is signaled separately via badges.

 - Data loses 2% of its weight per month after 12 months without re-verification.